MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 ### Lazy initialization

 The `TodoItemDatabase` uses the .NET `Lazy` class to delay initialization of the database until it's first accessed.
 Using lazy initialization prevents the database loading process from delaying the app launch.
-For more information about the `Lazy` class, see [Lazy<T> Class](https://docs.microsoft.com//api/system.lazy-1).
+For more information, see [Lazy&lt;T&gt; Class](https://docs.microsoft.com/dotnet/api/system.lazy-1).

 ```csharp
 public class TodoItemDatabase